 Sponsored by Eric Aroesty, C’92

-- Faculty and staff of Penn Wharton Entrepreneurship will screen applications to determine which will be sent to the judges for review.
-Applications that are incomplete, do not adequately provide the required information, or are too early to answer the application questions (see below) will not be sent to the judges for review.
-The decision of Penn Wharton Entrepreneurship is final.
+- Faculty and staff of Venture Lab will screen applications to determine which will be sent to the judges for review.
+Applications that are incomplete, do not adequately provide the required information, or are too early stage to answer the application questions outlined will not be sent to the judges for review.
+The decision of Venture Lab is final.

-- Short Description (required): A 1-2 sentence description of your venture, for use on our website and in the Startup Showcase booklet, if applicable.
-Please note that this description will be made publicly available.
+- A 1-2 sentence description of your venture, for use on our website and in the Startup Showcase booklet, if applicable.

 - Describe the problem you are trying to solve.
 Why you (and your team) and why now?